SanjirSalsabil/Azure-ML-Open-AI-Predictive-Analytics-on-Healthcare-Performance-Metrics/README.md

 The reduction starts modestly at 175 patients in the first month, but by month six, we're seeing a reduction of 861 patients from the current level.

 ## Assumptions:
 Current conditions remain stable.
-Factors like seasonal variations in patient arrivals, changes in surgical capacity, staff availability, or unexpected events  (COVID-19) could alter this trajectory.
+Factors such as seasonal variations in patient arrivals, changes in surgical capacity, staff availability, or unexpected events (e.g., COVID-19) could alter this trajectory.